 When choosing a hospital to treat injuries or other medical conditions, we expect to be provided with adequate medical care.
 Unfortunately, some hospitals will fail to live up to the appropriate standards for healthcare.
 When this happens, there is an increased chance that a patient could be injured while they are supposed to be receiving care.
-If you or a family member was injured at a hospital, consult with an experienced Miami hospital negligence lawyer today.
-The Law Offices of Prosper Shaked commits to providing clients with legal services to help them hold a negligent medical practitioner accountable for their actions.
+If you or a family member was injured at a hospital, consult with an experienced hospital negligence lawyer today.
+Prosper Shaked Accident Injury Attorneys PA commits to providing clients with legal services to help them hold a negligent medical practitioner accountable for their actions.
 Our firm is here to explain when an injured party can commence a lawsuit against a hospital in Florida.

 Grounds for Suing a Hospital for Medical Malpractice in Florida

 Medical malpractice in a hospital occurs when a medical practitioner or member of the hospital staff deviates from the standard of care required to treat patients, which results in an injury to the patient.
 As a result, the medical practitioner and their employer may be held liable for their negligent actions.

 Before an injured patient can file a lawsuit against a hospital in Florida, they must adhere to Florida’s notice statute for cases based on medical negligence.
 Florida classifies a case under medical negligence if the case arises out of the rendering of medical services or the failure to render proper medical care.
 For example, a doctor’s failure to diagnose a patient with cancer when the symptoms were obvious; this would qualify as medical negligence.

 If a patient’s claim qualifies as medical negligence, the patient must then notify the defendants of the lawsuit before they can file the claim.
 Specifically, the patient must provide each defendant with notice by certified mail listing the following information:

 - List of all healthcare providers seen by the patient to diagnose the injuries caused by the practitioner’s negligence